 Communicating with patients and their families has always been a priority for Stephen Kelanic, MD, but recently he learned just how important it was to one patient and her family.

-Eighteen years after meeting infant Sara Siddiqui and her parents, he received a video message from Sara — now a college freshman — in which she says, “You have changed my life.”
+Eighteen years after meeting infant Sara Siddiqui and her parents, he received a video message from Sara — now a college student — in which she says, “You have changed my life.”

 A defining moment

 Sara’s story began when her parents brought her to Kelanic, a Rush Copley Medical Group otolaryngologist, seeking treatment for her hearing loss.

 Before meeting Kelanic, Sara’s parents had “a quite awful experience” with another provider.
 When they met with Kelanic, Sara’s father, Suhel, recalls the difference was “night and day.”